reasonml/reasonml.github.io/docs/integer-and-float.md

 "Why the heck can't I just use `+` for both int and float?"

-This is due to some unforunate constraints in the language's type system.
+This is due to some unfortunate constraints in the language's type system.
 They can be worked out in the future.